 People are starting to ask how they can support the safety of their cities without going down the traditional police career path.
-There are a ton of careers — like school counselor or social worker — where you can help make your community safer and stronger.

 As waves of protests continue across the country, many people are engaging in open dialogue about racial justice and social health.
 One vector of that conversation deals with non-police career options for people who want to help their communities, but feel disenchanted with law enforcement agencies.

 There are a ton of alternative careers to police work out there — like school counselor or social worker — where you can help make your community safer and stronger.
 Find out which ones are most needed to ensure community safety below.

 Many people turn to social work when they want a helping career.
 Social workers help affected persons solve or cope with everyday problems related to mental, emotional, and behavioral health.
 They work to identify individuals and communities in need of assistance or intervention and often respond to emergencies in disarming ways.

 Because social workers keep their finger on the pulse of their communities, many cities across the country have already begun to implement policies that use social workers to foster a safe community.

 For example, local leaders in Albuquerque, New Mexico, recently unveiled a new plan for social workers to respond to certain 911 calls rather than police officers.
 In Burlington, Vermont, mayor Weinberger proposed a similar plan for social workers to accompany police officers on mental health calls.
 Both proposals identify social workers as among those best qualified to offer assistance with issues related to homelessness and emotional distress.

 Paralegals offer assistance to attorneys and other legal professionals as they coordinate research and argue cases.
 Many of those cases disproportionately affect people of color.